Best central air conditioning units 2023

 Are new central air conditioners more energy efficient?

-Central AC units with excellent energy efficiency ratings can save you more on your electricity bills than standard models.
+Central AC units with excellent energy efficiency ratings can save you more electricity bills than standard models.
 However, you can expect the highest efficiency models to be the most expensive upfront.

-Regardless, if you’re replacing an older unit with a new one, you can already expect to get a much more energy efficient unit.
+Regardless, if you’re replacing an older unit with a new one, you can expect to get a much more energy-efficient one.

 Should a professional install your central air conditioning unit?

-Unless you have experience with brazing, electrical work, plumbing and framing – and can handle refrigerant according to EPA regulations – it is ill-advised to install a central air conditioner yourself.
-Professionals have the education, skill and experience to install your central air conditioner safely and properly.
+Unless you have experience with brazing, electrical work, plumbing, and framing – and can handle refrigerant according to EPA regulations – installing a central air conditioner yourself is ill-advised.
+Professionals have the education, skill, and experience to install your central air conditioner safely and properly.

 Not all contractors have the appropriate certifications and experience to work on your HVAC system.
 It's smart to seek out reputable, qualified contractors in your area.
-You can start by looking at online customer reviews on Google, Yelp, Citysearch and more, which often reflect the quality of an HVAC installer.
+You can start by looking at online customer reviews on Google, Yelp, Citysearch, and more, which often reflect the quality of an HVAC installer.
 Don’t choose the cheapest bid or closest contractor without vetting their qualifications first.
-AHRI specifically recommends finding a NATE-certified technician, as they have passed a nationally recognized test showing they have the knowledge to size, repair and install the proper system for your home.
+AHRI recommends finding a NATE-certified technician, as they have passed a nationally recognized test showing they know how to size, repair and install the proper system for your home.

 Sophie Bird